 Salanova® lettuce is a full-sized variety developed for the baby lettuce market.
 Botanically these varieties are scientifically known as Lactuca sativa.

 Inventory, lb : 0

-Manzana pineapples are available year-round.
+Manzana pineapples are available year-round in warm, tropical climates.

 Manzana pineapples, botanically classified as Ananas comosus, are a Colombian commercial variety belonging to the Bromeliaceae family.
 Pineapple cultivation is practiced year-round in Colombia, providing a steady source of income for rural, agricultural communities.
 The fruits are also sprayed with a legal hormone known as etrel to encourage the plants to bloom, creating a controlled and timely harvest.
 There are approximately sixteen varieties of pineapple cultivated in Colombia, and Manzana pineapples are one of the top three cultivars grown for consumer markets.
 Manzana pineapples are a mutation of the perolera variety, and the name Manzana translates to mean “apple,” a descriptor chosen for the fruit’s red-hued skin.
 Despite their popularity as a commercial variety, Manzana pineapples can be easily damaged and cannot be shipped long distances due to their delicate nature.

 Manzana pineapples are an excellent source of vitamin C, an antioxidant that can help strengthen the immune system and reduce inflammation within the body and are a good source of fiber to stimulate the digestive tract.
 The fruits also contain manganese, copper, vitamin B6, and potassium, and provide some iron, phosphorus, and magnesium.